 NewsEEL is not dead!
 It is continually maintained and developed and new features will be published in due course.
 The latest public source code is available at github repository.

-Genome wide data downloadThe data used in the paper is available here along with up-to-date computations with more current genome assemblies.
+Genome wide data downloadThe data used in the paper is available here (Very outdated genome versions)

 UsageInstructions for using the Enhancer Element Locator is available here.
 A straightforward protocol for EEL usage is also published in Nature Protocols.